cfJalos/cfJalos.github.io/README.md

 ### *Growth Mindset* vs *Fixed Mindset*

   In *Growth Mindset* there two types we can cultivate.
-One that view problems as oppurtunity to improve certain skill and learn from it, and one that avoids it at all cost out of fear of failure.
-People that avoids problem or conflicts can be described as possesing a *fixed mindset*.
+One that view problems as opportunity to improve certain skill and learn from it, and one that avoids it at all cost out of fear of failure.
+People that avoids problem or conflicts can be described as possessing a *fixed mindset*.
 Those who look at problems and gain interest from facing challenges have a *growth mindset*.
 Occasionally we like to switch from one another depends on which on is substantial.

   *Fixed mindset* assumes that basic traits like intelligence and talents are fixed qualities are the sole reason for success.
-They don't look past the challenges thinking that they dont posses the skill or talent to accomplish the task in hand and completely just avoiding it.
-With *growth mindset* people, they belive that they can achieve new skills and abilities by thriving through challenges and countless failure.
+They don't look past the challenges thinking that they don't posses the skill or talent to accomplish the task in hand and completely just avoiding it.
+With *growth mindset* people, they believe that they can achieve new skills and abilities by thriving through challenges and countless failure.
 This way of thinking creates a love for learning.
 Most iconic persona have this traits in common.
-For them life becomes more joyful journey with endless oppurtunity to figure out new things and advance in life.
+For them life becomes more joyful journey with endless opportunity to figure out new things and advance in life.

 **Characteristic of a Fixed Mindset**